dylanfesta/HawkesSimulator.jl/docs/src/alphadelay.md

 using Random
 Random.seed!(1) # zero does not look as nice :-P

-using HawkesProcesses; const global H = HawkesProcesses
+using HawkesSimulator; const global H = HawkesSimulator

 function onedmat(x::Real)
   ret=Matrix{Float64}(undef,1,1)